Artemish/sakuuta_commuity_challenge/README.md

 # Sakura no Uta Community Challenge

 Everyone translates 1000 lines of Sakura no Uta.
-We will bring this game to the Western world through the power of FRIENDSHIP.
+We will bring this game to the English-speaking world through the power of FRIENDSHIP.

+Sakura no Uta has approximately 63198 lines.

 Participants: